Black-tailed Deer

 Family of blacktailed deer.

-Blacktailed deer scats.
+deer scats.
 Photo copyright by Kim A. Cabrera 2008.

 Blacktailed deer scats in pellet form.
+Scat shape and consistency can vary depending on diet.

-Close-up of a doe.
 Photo copyright Kim A. Cabrera 2008.

 This doe was feeding on acorns in early fall.
 The late summer diet of berries changes as the crops change.
 Few berries are available this time of year, so the deer switch to the newest crop, which happens to be acorns.
 These nuts are very rich in nutrients and help the deer gain back some of the weight they lose when they raise fawns all summer.

-Doe under an acorn-producing oak tree.
-Photo copyright Kim A. Cabrera 2008.
+acorn-producing oak tree.
+Photo copyright Kim A.

 Doe under an oak tree.
 During fall, the deer tend to spend a lot of time foraging under the trees where they find nutritious acorns.
 This one spent most of the morning and afternoon under this same tree.
 Why expend the energy to go to another tree when there are plenty of acorns right there?
 Animals need all the energy they can get to make it through the lean winter months.

-Doe peering around a tree.
+around a tree.
 Photo copyright Kim A. Cabrera 2008.

 This doe was curious about hikers on the trail below her.
 She peeked around the tree and gave them a look, then went back to feeding.
 In parks, many animals become accustomed to the presence of people.